TJ's Custom Gunworks

 figure that it would also be soft enough to WEAR OUT in maybe 5000 right ?

-It won't happen, except possibly in some cheap south american made guns.
+It won't happen, except possibly in some cheap South American made guns.

 You should shoot it just enough to feel the difference when you get it back from me !